A Volume of Fluid Method for Three Dimensional Direct Numerical Simulations of Immiscible Droplet Collisions: Introduction

 Various modeling attempts for different binary droplet collisions of the same liquid were made. \citet{Ashgriz1990} modeled the outcome of water droplet collisions ignoring dissipation.
-This is a valid first order model for coalescence and head-on as well as stretching separation of water droplets, but not applicable to more viscous liquids as modeled by Jiang ~\emph {et~al.}\ \cite{Jiang1992}. \citet{Suo2020} proposed corrections and improvements to the latter model. \citet{Munnannur2007} developed a collision model for determining the post-collision velocities and sizes of secondary droplets. \citet{Finotello2017} developed a model for the stretching as well as the head-on collision boundary based on a numerical study of droplets of different viscosities.
-A comprehensive overview on those modeling approaches is given by \citet{Sommerfeld2019}.\\ This literature review shows that collisions of the same liquids are already well studied with both experiments and numerical simulations, and various models were developed.\\
+This is a valid first order model for coalescence and head-on as well as stretching separation of water droplets, but not applicable to more viscous liquids as modeled by \citet{Jiang1992}. \citet{Suo2020} proposed corrections and improvements to the latter model. \citet{Munnannur2007} developed a collision model for determining the post-collision velocities and sizes of secondary droplets. \citet{Finotello2017} developed a model for the stretching as well as the head-on collision boundary based on a numerical study of droplets of different viscosities.
+A comprehensive overview of those modeling approaches is given by \citet{Sommerfeld2019}.\\ This literature review shows that collisions of the same liquids are already well studied with experiments and numerical simulations and reveals the existence of various models for single-liquid collisions.\\

-The consideration of immiscible liquids increases the complexity of experiments, numerical simulations and analytical modeling.
-A major difference is an additional interface between the phases, which significantly affects the interaction of the liquids.
+Collisions of different immiscible liquids, on the other hand, have been studied little so far \citep{Ho2023}.
+Recently, \citet{Ho2023} studied head-on collisions of compound droplets numerically with two-dimensional simulations.
+However, no triple line was present in their simulations.
+The existence of a triple line, however, increases the complexity of experiments, numerical simulation methods and analytical modeling.
 Three interfaces are present now: An interface of liquid~$1$ and liquid~$2$ with interfacial tension $\sigma_{12}$, of liquid~$1$ and gas with surface tension $\sigma_{13}$ and of liquid~$2$ and gas with surface tension $\sigma_{23}$.
-The relation of the interfacial and surface tensions determines the wetting behaviour of the immiscible liquids according to the spreading parameter \cite{Planchette2011},
+The relation of the interfacial and surface tensions determines the wetting behavior of the immiscible liquids according to the spreading parameter,